sveltely/sveltely.github.io/presentation.md

 So you can see the `squared` variable is keeping in sync with the `count`.

+That was a little bit about reactivity works in Svelte, now I'm gonna turn it over to Chows.

 ---

 ## 🐶 Chows

 Notes:

-That was a little bit about Svelte reactivity, now I'm gonna turn it over to Chows.
+Thanks Leona

 +++